imanghafoori1/laravel-temp-tag/README.md

 - We do not touch your existing tables in migrations.

-- There is no need to put traits on your models.

 - You can put tag on any eloquent model or any other object with `id` property and unique returning `getTable` method.

 ### Usage:

 1- Tag it until tomorrow